-When I reached the esplanade at Battery Place, I planted myself at vantage point across the river from Ellis Island and the Statue of Liberty where the whale had been spotted and asked a couple of nearby anglers if they had seen the whale.
-They told me they hadn’t even heard about it then proceeded to crack wise about illegal migration, Jonah’s return and needing bigger hooks.
+When I reached the esplanade at Battery Place, I triangulated myself at a vantage point across from Ellis Island and the Statue of Liberty where the whale was reported to have been swimming, and asked a couple of anglers if they had seen it.
+They hadn’t even heard about it and proceeded to crack wise about illegal migration, Jonah’s return and needing bigger hooks.
 It was just after 3:00 p.m., an hour-and-a-half before sunset this time of year.
-Between sun glare, wind and boat motor racket, filming conditions would only have been worse if it was raining but I set my cell phone for video recording and panned the length of the river for twenty minutes or so.
-The whale eventually surfaced about 200 yards from where I stood and puffed a shower of water into the air, bringing hoots of excitement from the wisecracking fisherman and drawing a crowd of onlookers.
-The appearance took me by surprise and I missed the shot but continued to scan the river with my phone, missing the whale each time it surfaced — except for one brief moment, indicated by an orange circle in this brief video.
+Between sun glare, wind and boat motor racket, filming conditions could only have been worse if it had been raining but I set my cell phone for video recording and panned the length of the river for twenty minutes.
+The whale eventually surfaced about 200 yards from where I stood with a telltale spout of water that brought hoots of excitement from the wisecracking fisherman and drew a crowd of onlookers.
+I missed the shot but continued to scan the river with my phone, missing the whale each time it surfaced — except for one brief moment, indicated by an orange circle in this brief video.

-Eventually the sun began to set and I had to tear myself away from the 40-50 whale-watchers who had gathered along the esplanade.
-I left hoping ship operators on the river (including the Staten Island Ferry) would heed river police warnings to slow down and steer clear of the animal as it headed back to sea –wishful thinking, it turned out, as it was later spotted seven miles upriver near the George Washington Bridge, the farthest north a whale has been seen in the river in recent memory.
+Eventually the sun began to set and I had to tear myself away from the crowd of 40-50 whale-watchers who had gathered along the esplanade.
+I left hoping the Staten Island Ferry, Circle Line and dozens of other river boat operators would heed river police warnings to slow down and steer clear of the animal as it headed back to sea –wishful thinking, it turned out, as it was later spotted seven miles upriver near the George Washington Bridge, the farthest north a whale has been seen in recent memory.
 It’s presence near the bridge means it likely passed within 500 yards of my west side apartment.
 Had I known, I might have caught a glimpse of the whale, subsequently identified as a humpback, from the overlook in nearby Riverside Park.

-Humpbacks are counted among the most endangered whale species, with only about 80,000 individuals, or less than 10% of there original numbers remaining.
+Humpbacks are among the world’s most endangered whales, with only about 80,000 individuals, or less than 10% of there original numbers, remaining.
 They range across all the world’s oceans circumnavigating the globe from summer feeding grounds to warm seas in the winter.
 Of the three distinct humpback populations –Southern, North Pacific and North Atlantic–the Hudson whale was likely a wayward son or daughter of the last group.
 Northern humpbacks reach an average length of 49 to 52 feet with mature adults weighing in at 35 to 50 tons.
-Humpbacks are baleen whales with 14 to 35 long throat pleats that expand when they take in water while feeding.
+They are baleen whales with 14 to 35 long throat pleats that expand when they take in water while feeding.
 Given the amount of garbage and raw sewage floating on the Hudson at any given time, this is a source of concern.

-Whales that turn up in unusual places are often sick or disoriented and end up washing up dead or badly wounded.
+Whales that turn up in unusual places are often sick or disoriented and end up washing up dead or wounded.
 In this case, the whale was behaving in a manner that indicated it was feeding on migrating fish.
 Bunker (Menhaden) and other fish humpbacks feed on are reportedly plentiful in the Hudson these days.
-That’s a good sign, but another source of concern due to the temptation great schools of fish present to feeding ocean mammals and the potential the busy river holds for their collision with boats.
-I hoped that the whale ate it’s fill, realized it was in the wrong part of town and headed back down the river to the open ocean, never to return.
+That’s a good sign, but another source of concern due to the temptation large schools of prey fish present to large ocean mammals and the potential the busy river holds for their collision with boats.
+I hoped the whale ate it’s fill, realized it was in the wrong part of town and headed back down the river to the open ocean.
 But this too was wishful thinking as sightings continued throughout the week.

 Image courtesy of WCPD Special Operations Official Instagram account of the Westchester County Police Special Operations Division. publicsafety.westchestergov.com

-The number of humpback whale sightings in the Hudson has been on the rise over the last five years.
+The number of humpback whale sightings in the Hudson has been rising over the last five years.
 The National Oceanic and Atmospheric Administration and New York environmental officials issued alerts to boaters to slow down and watch out for whales following three strikes in 2013, including one in which a cruise ship dragged a 55-foot finback whale into the Hudson River.

-2015 was the worst year to date for whale mortality in the Metro area with nine whales, mostly humpbacks, washing up on Long Island beaches.
-The majority of the carcasses reportedly had wounds consistent with ship strikes.
-Ships are not the only threats to whales.
+2015 was the worst year to date for whale mortality in New York with nine whales, mostly humpbacks, washing up on Long Island beaches.
+The majority of carcasses reportedly had wounds consistent with ship strikes.
+Ship strikes are not the only threat to whales.
 Propellers and engines produce sounds in frequencies similar to those whales use to communicate, leading to signal scrambling and increasing the potential for disorientation and stranding in unfamiliar waters.